 When setting priorities for digital preservation, criteria such as the state of preservation of data carriers and the features of individual parts of collections such as sole possession in Germany/Europe/worldwide shall be taken into consideration in addition to the mandate.

 2.5.
 Security aspects of the digital preservation archives

 Measures shall be taken, as far as is technically possible, to ensure the security and trustworthiness of the long-term digital archives.

 These measures shall comply with established best practice and standards in the area of digital preservation.
-These measures shall be evaluated on a regular basis; the documentation of such evaluations shall be available to all employees involved in digital preservation at all times.
+These measures shall be evaluated on a regular basis; the documentation of such evaluations is available at all times to all employees working with long-term archiving in the partner organisations.